victorasantos10/booking-api/README.md

 # Booking API
-A booking API to create reservations for guests in properties.
+A booking API to create reservations for guests in properties built in Java 21.

+##Requirements
+ - Java JDK 21

 ## Tools and frameworks used

- - Java 21
  - H2 as in-memory volatile DB
  - Maven
  - Spring Boot